Heart Health

 When to see a doctor about stress and heart symptoms

-He encourages patients to be open with their physician about current stressors in their lives.
+Be open with your physician about current stressors in your life.
 Doing so helps your doctor differentiate stress-related symptoms from cardiac conditions and prescribe appropriate treatment.

 Treatment for stress-related heart problems can range from immediate to long-term and is tailored to your unique case.

-In the immediate, seek emergency care if you experience crushing chest pressure, severe pain or difficulty breathing.
+For immediate crushing chest pressure, severe chest pain or difficulty breathing, seek emergency care.
 Medications may be prescribed to address immediate stress-induced effects.

 Patients will also be advised to find ways to lessen stress and improve coping strategies.
-Dr. Gabra advises finding stress management solutions that work for you, whether it’s mindfulness and meditation, regular exercise, spiritual practice or time spent with family and friends.
+Find stress management solutions that work for you, whether it’s mindfulness and meditation, regular exercise, spiritual practice or time spent with family and friends.

 Exercise is also key.
-Dr. Gabra recommends getting 60 minutes of exercise three times weekly for healthy people, aiming for the following:
+Getting 60 minutes of exercise three times weekly is a recommended plan for most people.
+Keep in mind to:

-• Maintaining heart rate at about 80% of maximum during exercise
+• Maintain your heart rate at about 80% of maximum during exercise

-• Starting slowly, especially if there are concerns about heart risks
+• Start slowly, especially if there are concerns about heart risks

-• Walking 10 minutes hourly if sitting for long periods at work
+• Walk 10 minutes hourly if sitting for long periods at work

 Managing stress also takes a team approach and includes mental health support and regular medical check-ups.

-Dr. Gabra advises not using over-the-counter drugs, herbs or dietary supplements without medical supervision due to potential problems or drug interactions.
+Doctors advise not to use over-the-counter drugs, herbs or dietary supplements without medical supervision due to potential problems or drug interactions.

 Protect your heart from stress

 Guarding your heart from stress is an ongoing process.
-Dr. Gabra emphasizes starting with the basics: knowing your normal patterns for heart rate, blood pressure, energy levels and daily habits.
-Building on this foundation, he recommends maintaining regular exercise, eating well and nurturing social connections.
+Start with the basics: knowing your normal patterns for heart rate, blood pressure, energy levels and daily habits.
+Building on this foundation, maintain regular exercise, eat well and nurture social connections.
 Most importantly, identify your personal stress triggers and develop strategies early on.

 Regular check-ups and open communication with your health care provider will help you stay on track with your long-term heart health goals.
 By implementing these strategies, individuals can take meaningful steps towards protecting their heart health and managing stress effectively in the long run.